broadcomCM/android_device_samsung_totoro/README.md

-Device Configuration AOSP GB For Galaxy Y
+Device Galaxy Y - AOSP GB 2.3.7
 =========================================

 Device tree for Samsung Galaxy Y S5360 - AOSP-GB

-Maintainer: Percy-g2 & PsychoGame & Spacecaker(aosp-gb)
+Maintainer: Spacecaker

 When compiling for this galaxy y do this